PieMC-Dev/PieRakNet/README.md

 > [!IMPORTANT]
 > We are stuck on 0x10 package (Connection Request Accepted), if you know how to fix it, contribute please.
+RakNet documentation: https://vp817.github.io/RakNetProtocolDoc/, https://wiki.vg/Raknet_Protocol

 # PieRakNet 🍰🔗